Join us as a volunteer to support our mission

 There are a number of ways to get involved that require different time commitments, schedules, and focus.
 We look forward to working with you to find a volunteer role that matches your skills, interests, and schedule to our shelter's needs so that you can make a big difference in the lives of animals in need.

-We are currently recruiting for the following volunteer positions:
+We are also currently recruiting for the following volunteer positions:

 - Administrative Assistant (all areas)